Dec 2024 | Federal Ministry of Health

 Federal Ministry of Health

-The Federal Ministry of Health is on the highest federal agencies of the Federal Republic of Germany.
-It has its head office or the first office in the city of Bonn and its second office in Berlin.
-The responsible Federal Minister in the Scholz cabinet is Prof Dr Karl Lauterbach of the SPD, from 8 December 2021.
+The Federal Ministry of Health is a supreme federal authority of the Federal Republic of Germany.
+It has its headquarters or first official seat in the federal city of Bonn and its second official seat in Berlin.
+The federal minister responsible in the Scholz cabinet since 8 December 2021 is Prof. Dr. Karl Lauterbach of the SPD.